Battalion of detachments: 1st and 2nd battalions

-Both battalions fought well in the Oporto and Talavera campaigns.
-The light infantry and rifles detachments were mentioned in dispatches three times for their actions at Oporto and the 1st battalion was commended by Wellesley on 31 July 1809 for gallantry and good conduct.
+Both battalions fought well in the Porto and Talavera campaigns.
+The light infantry and rifles detachments were mentioned in dispatches three times for their actions at Porto and the 1st battalion was commended by Wellesley on 31 July 1809 for gallantry and good conduct.
 The 1st battalion was commanded by Lieutenant-Colonel William Henry Bunbury of the 3rd Foot, who was awarded the Army Gold Medal in recognition of his and his units' exploits.

 Outside of the battlefield Wellesley acknowledged that he was disappointed by their conduct, his adjutant-general Charles Stewart claimed "they are the cause of great disorder – no esprit de corps for their interior economy among them, though they will fight.
 They are careless of all else, and their officers do not look to their temporary field officers and superiors under whom they are placed, as in an established regiment".
 The British Army command at Horse Guards disliked Wellesley's retention of the men in the battalions claiming it resulted in a loss of discipline for the men and a loss of manpower for their parent regiments.
 British Army commander-in-chief David Dundas criticised the logistical arrangements for the units and their lack of discipline.
 He stated that the men's regiments were understrength as a result of the retention of the detached men and desired their return for foreign service, particularly for the proposed Walcheren Expedition and the battalions were disbanded following the victory at Talavera.
 The men were placed with their own regiments if they had a battalion in the Peninsula or else returned to their depots in Great Britain.